-Officers consider that the proposed development in particular the rear extension in its current form and extending approximately 16.5 metres into the rear garden will cause an adverse impact on neighbouring dwellings in terms of its scale, bulk and form.
+Officers consider that the proposed development in particular the rear extension in its current form and extending approximately 15.9 metres when measures off the amended scheme into the rear garden will cause an adverse impact on neighbouring dwellings in terms of its scale, bulk and form.
 This impact will result in a significant overbearing impact to surrounding properties.

-Whilst the extension is set in off the northern boundary by some 3.5 metres and the neighbouring dwelling is also set off the same boundary by 5 metres, the mass of the new extension will still have an overshadowing impact from the south west on one of the neighbouring dwellings habitable rooms as annotated by the agent on the submitted drawing references 1801-PL-01-RevA and 1801-PL-03-RevA.
-Whilst it is noted that this overshadowing impact is small and at a distance of approximately 17 metres, it is recognised as an impact on the neighbour which cannot be mitigated by the current proposed scheme.
+Whilst the extension is set in off the northern boundary by some 3.5 metres and the neighbouring dwelling is also set off the same boundary by 5 metres, the mass of the new extension would have an overshadowing impact from the south west on one of the neighbouring dwelling as annotated by the agent on the submitted drawing references 1801-PL-08-RevB.
+It is noted that this overshadowing impact is small and at a distance of approximately 17 metres which should result in no detrimental impact from overshadowing on the neighbours to the side habitable rooms.

-The concerns raised on overlooking are not shared by officers as the proposed scheme is considered to incorporate a fenestration design on the side elevations to limit the potential impact on neighbours.
-Whilst it is noted that there may be a perceived impact on overlooking from neighbouring amenity areas, officers consider that the level of impact from this fenestration is not one that would be considered to be significant in this instance.
-The proposed fenestration to the rear of the extension will be a distance of 18 metres from a neighbouring dwelling with apex windows at a similar level and this distance together with the associated angle is considered to assist in protecting the privacy of this neighbouring property.
+The concerns raised on overlooking to the rear elevations of the adjacent properties are not shared by officers as the proposed scheme is considered to incorporate a fenestration design on the side elevations of the rear extension to limit the potential impact on these neighbouring elevations.
+Whilst it is noted that there may be a perceived impact on overlooking from neighbouring rear amenity areas, officers consider that the level of impact from this fenestration is not one that would be considered to be significant in this instance.
+The proposed fenestration to the rear of the extension will be a distance of 18 metres from a neighbouring dwelling to the rear with an apex window at a similar level and this distance together with the associated angle is considered to assist in providing a degree of privacy protection to this neighbouring property.

-In respect of the impact from privacy from multiple residents having access to the very rear of the host site with motor vehicles and cycles the agent has indicated a new boundary timber fence (close boarded) will be erected to all of the rear boundary walls and will extend to a height of 2 metres to ensure that the impact on privacy to neighbours from these areas is minimised.
-To date only one drawing has been submitted to indicate this new boundary treatment and indicates a 1.8 metres high timber fence.
-Therefore, if the application was to be approved a condition would be imposed to cover the provision of a 2 metres high fence on all rear boundaries to protect neighbours privacy.
+In respect of the impact on privacy from multiple residents having access to the very rear of the host site with motor vehicles and cycles the agent has indicated a new boundary timber fence (close boarded) will be erected to all of the rear boundary walls and will extend to a height of 2 metres to ensure that the impact on privacy to neighbours from these areas is minimised.
+Therefore, if the application was to be approved a condition would be imposed to cover the provision and retention of a 2 metre high boundary feature on all side rear boundaries as detailed on the amended drawings to protect adjacent neighbours privacy.